lit/lit.dev/packages/lit-dev-content/site/docs/v3/releases/upgrade.md

 Lit 2.x and 3.0 are _interoperable_: templates, base classes, and directives from one version of Lit will work with those from another.

-## Decorator behavior has been unified
+## Updates to Lit decorators

+The Lit 3 decorators are largely backwards compatible.
+If you've been using them with TypeScript, **most likely no changes are needed**.
+We've added forward compatibility with standard decorators, but the legacy `experimentalDecorators: true` without the `accessor` keyword is currently the more performant option.

-In Lit 3.0 our decorators support running in three configurations:
+In Lit 3.0 there are three supported ways to use our decorators:

 1. With the TypeScript `experimentalDecorators` flag and properties without the `accessor` keyword.
-This is backwards compatible with Lit 2 users.
-As standard decorators are still immature, this is the most performant option that we recommend for production for the time being.
+This is backwards compatible with Lit 2.
-2. With the TypeScript `experimentalDecorators` flag and with the `accessor` keyword.
+2. With the TypeScript `experimentalDecorators` flag and using the `accessor` keyword.
 This aids migration to standard decorators.
-Code can add the `accessor` keyword one decorator at a time to migrate gradually.
+[Code can add the `accessor` keyword one decorator at a time to migrate gradually](#standard-decorator-migration).
 3. As standard decorators, which need the `accessor` keyword, and TypeScript 5.2 (without the `experimentalDecorators` flag), or Babel 7.23.0.

-Each of these configurations is self contained.
+Each supported way of using decorators is self contained.
 An application can mix and match libraries written in each of these configurations, and it is not generally a breaking change for a library to switch from one decorator configuration to another.

-To make Lit decorators consistent between both decorator modes there have been some minor breaking changes to experimental decorators:
+To make Lit decorators consistent between both decorator modes there have been some minor breaking changes to Lit decorator behavior:

-- `@property` and `@state` must be used on the setter for hand-written accessors.
-The getter no longer works.
+- `@property()` and `@state()` must be used on the setter for hand-written accessors.
+[Decorating the getter no longer works](#decorated-getter).
-- `requestUpdate()` is called automatically for `@property` and `@state` decorated accessors where previously that was the setters responsibility.
+- `requestUpdate()` is called automatically for `@property()` and `@state()` decorated accessors where previously that was the setters responsibility.
 - The value of an accessor is read on first render and used as the initial value for `changedProperties` and attribute reflection.

+To use the standard decorator configuration, your decorated class fields **must** include the `accessor` keyword.
+To aid in migration from experimental decorators to standard decorators, decorated class fields with the `accessor` keyword will also work with the `experimentalDecorators` flag set to `true`.
+So users can start migrating code without changing the TS configuration.

 ## List of removed APIs